Cole-Abbott/e_skin_firmware_final/README.md

 ## Data Format

 Data is sent as binary packets, containing 766 data samples, each sample being 2 bytes (16 bits).
 The data is interleaved from the two ADC channels.
-The first 2 bytes of each packet are the packet header, which contain the channel number 1-32.
+The first 2 bytes of each packet are the packet header, which can contain metadata such as the channel number, but this has not yet been implemented in the firmware.
+The remaining 1532 bytes contain the ADC samples.

 ## Directory Structure